dajobe/librdf/HACKING.md

 the latter is whitespace changes for some reason

-The changes will semi-automatically be added to the ChangeLog files following the GNU style, indented and word wrapped, which adds the list of files at the start.
-So the commit message above ends up looking something
+The changes will semi-automatically be added to the ChangeLog files following the GNU style, indented and word wrapped, and adding the list of files at the start.
+So the commit message above ends up looking something like:

-like:
+    2010-08-23  User Name <user@example.org>

-      * (dir/file1.c, dir2/file2.c): First line summaries what commit does -
+            * dir/file1.c, dir2/file2.c: First line summaries what commit
-      this goes into the GIT short log
+              does - this goes into the GIT short log

               (function1, function2): what changed

               (function3): Added, deprecating function4()

               (function4): Deleted, replaced by function3()

               struct foo gains field ...

               struct bar loses field ...

               enum blah gains new value BLAH_2 which ...